airtoxin/Sublime-Sound/README.md

 You can customize playing sounds by replace file. (only supports wav file now)

-Replace mp3 on __Preference > Package Settings > Sound > Open sounds > event_name__ directory.
+Replace wav file on __Preference > Package Settings > Sound > Open sounds > event_name__ directory.

-###Random playing sounds

-By default, 8 defferent sounds played in each key types(on modify event).
-In this way, you can also be assigned to the event multiple sounds.

-1. Put your sound files on event name directory
-2. Rename these files sequentially
-3. Edit num_files property in _settings - User_
+If you put some files in a event_name directory, this plugin randomly choice a file and play on each event triggered.